Type (biology): Formalisation of the type system

 The various types listed above are necessary because many species were described one or two centuries ago, when a single type specimen, a holotype, was often not designated.
 Also, types were not always carefully preserved, and intervening events such as wars and fires have resulted in the destruction of the original type material.
 The validity of a species name often rests upon the availability of original type specimens; or, if the type cannot be found, or one has never existed, upon the clarity of the description.

 The ICZN has existed only since 1961 when the first edition of the Code was published.
 The ICZN does not always demand a type specimen for the historical validity of a species, and many "type-less" species do exist.
 The current edition of the Code, Article 75.3, prohibits the designation of a neotype unless there is "an exceptional need" for "clarifying the taxonomic status" of a species (Article 75.2).

 There are many other permutations and variations on terms using the suffix "-type" (e.g., allotype, cotype, topotype, generitype, isotype, isoneotype, isolectotype, etc.) but these are not formally regulated by the Code, and a great many are obsolete and/or idiosyncratic.
 However, some of these categories can potentially apply to genuine type specimens, such as a neotype; e.g., isotypic/topotypic specimens are preferred to other specimens, when they are available at the time a neotype is chosen (because they are from the same time and/or place as the original type).
+A topotype is a specimen that was obtained from the same location that the original type specimen came from.

 The term fixation is used by the Code for the declaration of a name-bearing type, whether by original or subsequent designation.